ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 ## Government Human Capital Contracts

 The basic idea is for the Government to invite private investors to finance the education of tertiary learners.
-In return, the government commits to repaying the investor a pre-agreed share of the future tax revenue which it (the Government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax).
+In return, the government commits to repaying the investor a pre-agreed share of the future tax revenue which it (the Government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax). [^1]
 {: .notice}

-I will refer to this idea as Government Human Capital Contracts (or "GHCC").
+I will refer to this idea as Government Human Capital Contracts (or "GHCC"). [^2]

-(side note: the original idea presented by Palacios looks at ways to fund normal (primary and high) schooling, but for reasons that will become clear later, I'm going to discuss its application specifically to higher (tertiary) education)

 Let's explore some of the details: